Chris Bennett (soccer)

-Chris Bennett (born 15 January 1952) is a former footballer who played as a forward in the North American Soccer League.
-Born in England, he represented the Canada national team at international level.
+Chris Bennett (born 15 January 1952) is a former soccer player who played as a forward in the North American Soccer League.
+Born in England, he played for the Canada national team at international level.
 He was one of the original Vancouver Whitecaps players from their first season in 1974.
 Since retiring from playing, he has been a football coach and instructor in the Vancouver area.